uf-mil/mil/docs/software/alarms.md

 ab.clear_alarm()
 rospy.sleep(0.1)
 ```
 This is how you would initialize the alarm broadcaster and listener.
+Here
-Here they make sure to clear any previous alarm data in the broadcaster.
+make sure to clear any previous alarm data in the broadcaster.

 ```python
 al.add_callback(cb1)
 ```
-Make sure to establish the callback function that should be executed once the alarm is activated.
+Make sure to establish the callback function that should be executed once
+the alarm is activated.

 ```python
 ab.raise_alarm()